quic/gunyah-support-scripts/svm_booting_linux.md

 ~/utils/build-crosvm.sh
 ```

 > NOTE: Either a newer version of the Docker or a newer ubuntu distro (22.04 and later) has been encountering the following error..!!
 Observation was that the build works on host machine but doesn't in docker environment or vice versa.
-If that's the case, try to build crosvm and rootfs disk on the host machine.
-Also note that the gcc cross compiler on the host machine should match the one in Docker environment.
+Currently we do not have a workaround for this problem, but if an older version of ubuntu distro (20.04) is available should work fine.

 ```
 Trying to pull gcr.io/crosvm-infra/crosvm_dev:r0040...